Sunday, February 6, 2011

 In satellite towns, neighbourhood shopping centres served the daily needs of residents.
 However, for more up-market purchases, one still had to make a trip downtown to Orchard Road or Chinatown up till the early 1970s.
 By then, suburban shopping centres had appeared, proving to be a hit with residents as they offered a large variety of goods at prices cheaper than in the city.

-hopping Centre opened its doors in 1975, it was, as many of the residents here put it, "as though Orchard had arrived on the doorstep", with over 160 shops providing goods from shoes and sporting gear to musical instruments and cosmetics.
+When Queensway Shopping Centre opened its doors in 1975, it was, as many of the residents here put it, "as though Orchard had arrived on the doorstep", with over 160 shops providing goods from shoes and sporting gear to musical instruments and cosmetics.
 Today, Queensway Shopping Centre continues to be a favourite haunt for students, families and bargain-hunters from all over Singapore searching for sporting goods and other bargains.
 This shopping centre was the favourite haunt of Roshan Khan during his secondary school days.
 We took a picture of the shop he used to patronize as a schoolboy.
 The shop has not changed much from then; the only changes were the types of sporting gears.
 Roshan claims that they look 'more colourful and vibrant'.

 Queesntown Neighbourhood Police Centre and Alexandra Fire Station